28 Popular Chain Breakfast Restaurants, Ranked Worst To Best

 1. Waffle House

 If you're looking for a breakfast spot that will never, ever let you down, that would have to be Waffle House, a place that keeps its doors open through all but the worst of natural disasters.
-In fact, it took a worldwide pandemic to shut down its restaurants (via NBC).
-It's back in business now, though, and so you can get your waffle fix 24/7 come rain, snow, or hail.
+In other words, you can get your waffle fix 24/7 come rain, snow, or hail.

 Waffle House earns its place at the top of this list by providing cheap, reliable breakfast food day or night and because it's practically a cultural institution.
 What's more, its menu also delivers what could be considered the quintessential breakfast chain experience.
 The signature waffles, of course, are always a great bet.
 (The people's pick is the chocolate chip, but we're pretty partial to pecan.)
 Waffle House also does a surprisingly great steak and eggs — did you know it serves more T-bones than any other restaurant in the world? — but other egg-cellent egg partners include chicken, pork chops, or salty country ham.
 If you want to go all out, though, the All-Star Special comes with eggs, meat, toast, hash browns, and, yes, a waffle.